blended-insights/carver/apps/api/README.md

 This approach makes the route organization more modular and maintainable.

+## File Processing Queue

+The API implements a reliable queue system for file operations to handle high request volumes and prevent race conditions:

+- **Bull Queue**: Background processing with automatic retries and failure handling
+- **Redis Locking**: Prevents race conditions with a simple, robust locking mechanism
+- **Sequential Processing**: Ensures jobs are processed one at a time
+- **Comprehensive Logging**: Detailed logging of job processing activities
+- **Verification Steps**: File operations include verification to ensure completeness

+See the full documentation in `apps/api/src/docs/QUEUE_SYSTEM_UPDATED.md` for details.

 ## REST-Compliant Search

 The API implements REST-compliant search functionality on the `/projects/:projectId/files` endpoint.
 Instead of having a separate `/search` endpoint, search functionality is implemented as query parameters on the resource endpoint.